linearregression/course-notes/machine-learning/10-lectures.md

   * calculate training, CV, and test error for each hypothesis
   * select model based on CV error minimization, not test set error

+Cross-validation is helpful for non-model parameters (e.g., lambda, degree) but not THETA

 # Diagnosing bias v variance
 High bias == underfitting
 High variance == overfitting